Recommended tech & dev stack

 WordPress plugins

-I no longer maintain a list of recommended plugins, as it’s easier to simply reference Yoast.com’s list.
+I don’t maintain an exhaustive list of recommended plugins, as it’s always important to pick the right solutions for a given site.
 Some, however, warrant some attention here as they form key pieces of my tech stack, workflow and architecture.

 ACF (and ACF extended) for architecture